-HIGH 2037 is an important module.
+HIGH 2035 is an important module.
 It provides the basis for final-year dissertation and work-based action research assessments and increases students' analysis, writing and presentation skills.
-Above all, it encourages students to think and act independently and to progress beyond the standards of HIGH1047.
+Above all, it encourages students to think and act independently and to progress beyond the standards of their year one studies.

-Scheduled Activities Hours Comments/Addition Comments/Additional Information Taught lessons 48 Lectures/ seminars Individual Study 152 Guided reading/ independent study.
-Total 200 hours (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc)
+SUMMARY OF TEACHING AND LEARNING Scheduled Activities Hours Comments/Additional Information (briefly explain activities, [KIS definitions] including formative assessment opportunities) Lectures 48 Includes lectures and seminars Independent study 152 Guided reading and independent study Total (NB: 1 credit = 10 hours of learning; 20 credits = 200 hours, etc.)

+Element Component Component

+Category Name Weighting

-Category Element Component Name Component weighting Comments Include links to learning objectives C1 Report 1 50% Report-1 Distinguish between research design/methods and select those appropriate for investigating issues in the public and community sectors; Write a research report using the appropriate academic conventions Report 2 Write a research report using the appropriate Coursework Report 2 50% academic conventions Understand and demonstrate a variety of inferential analysis techniques; Interpret and evaluate research findings from a range of contexts.
-Total 100%
+Coursework (C1) Report-1 (LO: 1-4) Distinguish between research design/methods and select those appropriate for investigating issues in the public and community sectors; Write a research report using the appropriate academic conventions Report 2 (LO: 1-4) Write a research report using the appropriate academic conventions Understand and demonstrate a variety of inferential analysis techniques; Interpret and evaluate research findings from a range of contexts.
+100%